Predicting Stellar Rotation Periods Using XGBoost: Discussion

 The most important TS variables are the activity proxies.
 They are relevant in the sense that they are often in the top 10 of the most important variables.
 It then becomes apparent that it is important to extract all possible activity proxies (photometric, magnetic, and others) directly from the light curves and to use them as predictors when building a model.

 The weakest features for predicting stellar rotation periods are the astrophysical ones.
-They never make it into the top 10 most important variables, and only the mass and the effective temperature sometimes make it into the top 30.
-This is consistent with the fact that it has not yet been possible to establish a clear relationship between any astrophysical variable and the rotational period of stars.
+They are rarely included in the top 10 most important variables.
+The exceptions are the mass and the effective temperature, which sometimes make it into the top 30 and were somewhat relevant to train DS0, despite the use of rotation periods as explanatory variables.
+This is consistent with the fact that it is not possible to predict stellar rotation periods from astrophysical variables alone.
 However, the FliPer metrics are strongly correlated with some of the CS and GWPS predictors, as shown in \cref{sec:stats}.
 Therefore, it is expected that the Flicker in Power metric, which is a proxy for the total power spectral density of a star, can play an important role in a regression ML model based on gradient boosting.
 This means that the FliPer metrics could in principle replace any of the CS or GWPS features with which they are strongly correlated without significant loss of performance of the model.
+The parameter space may also play a role in the small contribution of the Astro predictors.
+We cannot exclude the possibility that examining a wider parameter space might change the picture, although we usually find a correlation in a narrower parameter space and not in a wider one.

+In selecting the most important predictors common to all data sets from DS1 to DS4, it is possible that some variables relevant to DS5 and DS6 may have been overlooked.
+An example is the mass, which was not selected for the final set of independent variables because it was not within the top 20 most important predictors for DS3 and DS4.
+Therefore, perhaps a more prudent approach, analogous to the methodology employed to generate DS2, should be used when identifying the most relevant predictors.